elomarii/CTF_4_DAY/TryHackMe/Nax.md

 meterpreter >
 ```

 Got a session!
-Note that the session user is root.\
+Note that the session's user is root.\
 The user flag is located at `/home/galand/user.txt` and the root flag is at `/root/root.txt`.